sigsep/open-unmix-paper-joss/paper.md

 |drums |5.73 |11.12| 6.02|10.51| 6.04|11.65| 5.93|11.17|
 |other |4.02 |6.59 | 4.74| 9.31| 4.28| 7.10| 4.62| 8.78|

-We trained it on the original versions of MUSDB but also on MUSDB-HQ which consists of the same songs but in uncompressed format.
+### Objective Evaluation

 ![Boxplots of evaluation results of the `UMX` model compared with other methods from [@sisec18] (methods that did not only use MUSDB18 for training were ommitted)\label{boxplot}](boxplot.pdf)

-### Objective Evaluation

-compare and list link to demo website

-### For Artists

-torchhub
+We compared _Open-Unmix_ to other separation models as submitted in the last SiSEC [@sisec18].
+The results of the `UMX` are depicted in \ref{boxplot}.
+It can be seen that we our proposed model reaches state-of-the-art results.
+In fact there is no statistical significant different between the best method `TAK1` and `UMX`.
+Considering the fact that `TAK1` is not released as open source, this indicates that _Open-Unmix_ is the current state-of-the-art open source source separation systems.

-# Contributions
+# Community

-## Development

 Open-Unmix was developed by Fabian-Robert Stöter and Antoine Liutkus at Inria Montpellier.
 The research concerning the deep neural network architecture as well as the training process was done in close collaboration with Stefan Uhlich and Yuki Mitsufuji from Sony Corporation.

-## Community

-In the future, we hope the software will be well received by the community. _Open-Unmix_ is part of a ecosystem of software, datasets and online resources: the `sigsep` community
+In the future, we hope the software will be well received by the community. _Open-Unmix_ is part of a ecosystem of software, datasets and online resources: the `sigsep` community.

-- we provide MUSDB18 and MUSDB18-HQ, the largest freely available dataset, this comes with a complete toolchain to easily parse and read the dataset such as [musdb] and [mus]
+First, we provide MUSDB18 [@rafii17] and MUSDB18-HQ [@musdb18hq] which are the largest freely available dataset, this comes with a complete toolchain to easily parse and read the dataset [@musdb].
-- [museval], is mostly used evaluation package for source separation
+We maintain _museval_, the most used evaluation package for source separation [@museval].
-- we also are the organizers of the largest source separation evaluation campaign
-- in this campaign we noticed: previous state-of-the-art systems could not be matched by newer systems (e.g. UHL2)
+We also are the organizers of the largest source separation evaluation campaign such as  [@sisec18].
+And, we implemented a reference implementation of multi-channel wiener filter implementation released in [@norbert].
+The `sigsep` community is organized and presented on its [own website](https://sigsep.github.com). _Open-Unmix_ itself is hosted on [https://open.unmix.app](https://open.unmix.app), which links to the framework implementations and provide all further information such as audio demos.

+## Outlook

+In the future we hope that many researchers and users will use the software. _Open-Unmix_ is a community focused project, we therefore encourage the community to submit bug-fixes and comments and improve the computational performance.
+However, we are not looking for changes that only focused on improving the separation performance as this would be out of scope for a baseline implementation.
+Instead, we expect many researchers will fork the software as a basis for their own research.
+We prepared several several custom options to easily extend the code:

-Several other custom options are supported through native dataset and dataloader APIs.
-This encourages the interested researcher to train _Open-unmix_ model with her/his own data.
+1. _native dataset and dataloader APIs_: This encourages the interested researcher to train _Open-unmix_ model with her/his own data.
 We therefore provide datasets that can easiliy parse random file based data.
 Users of _Open-Unmix_ that have their own datasets and could not fit one of our predefined datasets might want to implement or use their own `torch.utils.data.Dataset` to be used for the training.
-Such a modification is very simple since our dataset.
+Such a modification is very simple and we additionally provide a [dataset template]().

-We think that recurrent models provide the best trade-off between good results, fast training and flexibility of training due to its ability to learn from arbitrary durations of audio and different audio representations.
-If users want to try different models you can easily build upon our model template below.
+2. _custom models_: We think that recurrent models provide the best trade-off between good results, fast training and flexibility of training due to its ability to learn from arbitrary durations of audio and different audio representations.
+Furthermore since the audio signals at test time can be of arbitrary lengths, the recurrent models yield the best consistency of the results within one audio track.
+If users want to try different models you can easily build our [model template]().

-We designed _Open-Unmix_ so that the training of multiple targets is handled in separate models.
-We think that this has several benefits such as:

-- single source models can leverage unbalanced data where for each source different size of training data is available/
-- training can easily distributed by training multiple models on different nodes in parallel.
-- at test time the selection of different models can be adjusted for specific applications.
+3. _joint models_: We designed _Open-Unmix_ so that the training of multiple targets is handled in separate models.
+We think that this has several benefits such as: First, single source models can leverage unbalanced data where for each source different size of training data is available.
+Second, training can easily distributed by training multiple models on different nodes in parallel.
+Third, at test time the selection of different models can be adjusted for specific applications.
+Adjusting _Open-Unmix_ to support joint training is simple, and we provide an example in [our documentation]().

-### Sigsep ecosystem

-- Datasets: MUSDB18 [@rafii17], MUSDB18HQ [@musdb18hq].
-- Parsers: musdb python parser [@musdb].
-- Evaluation: museval [@museval] evaluation framework.
-- Post-Processing: multi-channel wiener filter implementation [@norbert].

 # References